Perce Conflict of 1877

 recently at the Big Hole Memorial in Montana (Recorded by Antonio Smith, August

-Halfmoon recounts the story of the battle
+Otis Halfmoon recounts the story of the Big Hole Battle

 Otis Halfmoon is a noted oral historian with the Nez Perce Tribe.